 How will we know when it is time to end therapy?

 Once therapy is underway, we will frequently evaluate the progress and discuss whether we are moving toward goal achievement.
 When you feel you have met the goal, we may end treatment, or you may choose to work on a new goal.
 If we are not making progress, we may need to modify the treatment plan in some way, or I may refer you to another professional if I feel different approach is necessary.

 Are you a participating provider in any health insurance plans?

 I participate in Medicare.
-If you are a Medicare member, you will be responsible for only part of the fee for each office visit.
-You are advised to contact Medicare before making an appointment with me so that you can fully understand what charges you will be responsible for in your specific case.
+If you are a Medicare member, you will be responsible for only part of the fee for each office visit (co-pay or co-insurance).
+I recommend that you contact Medicare before making an appointment with me so that you can fully understand what charges you will be responsible for in your specific case.
 I do not participate in any other network and do not direct-bill any other insurer.
 Patients are expected to pay the fee at the time of each visit.
 If you have a health insurance plan that allows you to get reimbursed for visits to out-of-network mental health providers, I will provide you with a receipt for your payment which has all of the proper insurance codes printed on it.
 You may submit that to your insurer so that they can pay you directly for part of the costs.
 It is best to call your insurance company before making an appointment so that you can fully understand what the cost will be to you.

 How can I be sure my therapy is confidential?